Admissions Open For 2021 | +91 91 71 222 333

 MBBS total course duration in India is 4 ½ years of college education and one year compulsory internship in Hospitals.
-The total course is in English medium of instruction with subjective method of exam pattern.
-The course has curriculum with Para-clinical and basic subjects like: Anatomy, Physiology, Bio-Chemistry, Pathology, Internal Medicine, Pharmacology, Pediatrics, Neurology, Histology and so.
-The total course includes the labs, human dissections and other research oriented methods.
+The total course is in English medium of instruction with the subjective method of exam pattern.
+The course has a curriculum with Para-clinical and basic subjects like Anatomy, Physiology, Bio-Chemistry, Pathology, Internal Medicine, Pharmacology, Pediatrics, Neurology, Histology and so.
+The total course includes the labs, human dissections and other research-oriented methods.

 Future Opportunities after MBBS in India

 India needs the most number of doctors now, as the ratio for every single doctor is 1600 people which are very high comparing with the WHO norms.
-Availability of numerous Indian medical graduates every year and foreign medical graduate’s also not able fill the requirement of this vast country’s population.
+Availability of numerous Indian medical graduates every year and foreign medical graduates’s also not able to fill the requirement of this vast country’s population.
 MBBS graduates can proceed to continue their PG specializations through NEET-PG entrance examination qualifying ranks or else can join directly to practice.
-The availability of number of government and private clinics is a great opportunity for the medical aspirants willing to practice medicine.
+The availability of a number of government and private clinics is a great opportunity for the medical aspirants willing to practice medicine.